|

 in fact, if you so choose, you could partially memorize the answers.

-I trust I'm not provoking a scandal when I say this--this is true of
+we trust that we'm not provoking a scandal when we say this--this is true of

 whatever method of test preparation you choose.
 The software is designed